lowercasewords/EdgyGames/README.md

 # EdgyGames
-A website prototype with games to (hopefully) play.
-Was created for practice
+A website prototype with games to play.
+It was created for my own practice purposes